altairn5/ApiDataProcessor/readme.md

+# API Transformer
+Easy and efficient way to transform, orchestrate and validate your complex Data model.<br/>

 This Library provides toolset for easy orchestration, transformation and validation of data fields and values in a most simplistic and elegant way.
 Reduces code complexity and ugliness via a simple very specific interface.